 What Is Elder Law vs. Estate Planning?

-• What are the differences between independent living, assisted living, long-term care, continuing care, and nursing homes?
+- Residency options, including independent living, assisted living, long-term care, continuing care, and nursing homes

 This article will introduce the areas of elder law and estate planning.
-Once you have an understanding of the two areas, it’s wise to speak with a lawyer who practices in these areas in order to create a strong plan for yourself and your loved ones.
+Once you understand how these legal areas may apply to you, it’s wise to speak with a lawyer who practices in these areas in order to create a strong plan for yourself and your loved ones.

 What Is Estate Planning?

 An estate plan prepares for what happens to your property after you die.
-This is accomplished through one of the following:
+This is accomplished through a will or living trust.

-• Last will and testament.
-Also called a “will,” this is a core estate planning document that states your final wishes, names your beneficiaries (people who will inherit your property), and appoints a personal representative (also called an executor) who will guide your estate through probate court when you die.
+A last will and testament, or will, a core estate planning document that states your final wishes, names your beneficiaries (people who will inherit your property), and appoints a personal representative (also called an executor) who will guide your estate through probate court when you die.

 Depending on how large your estate is, it may be subject to state or federal estate taxes.
 One method for avoiding estate taxes is gifting assets and thereby reducing the size of your estate.
 However, there are limits on how much an individual can give before it becomes subject to gift taxes.

-• Living will.
-A living will is a type of advance directive that says what kind of health care you want to receive if you become incapacitated and unable to make medical decisions.
-It can address issues such as life support, medical operations, and organ donation.
+A living will is a type of advance directive that says what kind of health care you wish to receive if you become incapacitated and unable to make medical decisions.
+It can address life support, medical operations, and organ donation issues.

-• Durable power of attorney.
-Also called a health care proxy, a health care power of attorney (POA) is an individual legally authorized to make medical decisions on your behalf if you become incapacitated.
+A durable power of attorney (POA), also called a health care proxy or health care power of attorney, is an individual legally authorized to make medical decisions on your behalf if you become incapacitated.
 There are also financial POAs who are similarly authorized to make decisions related to financial affairs.
 A POA’s authority to make decisions about your affairs generally ends when you die.

 Since an estate plan can address end-of-life issues such as health care, estate planning has some overlap with elder law.